-- Find an uninterrupted, quiet space — This is your own time and your own experience.
+- Find an uninterrupted, quiet space — This is your time and your experience.
 A vision board is all about you and what you want for your life.
-Make sure you’ve got a few hours all by yourself to really focus on this special gift.
+Make sure you’ve got a few hours all by yourself to really focus on this special project.

-- Set out all your supplies — To ensure uninterrupted creativity, double check that everything you need to create your vision board is on hand.
-Don’t forget the extra glue sticks!
+- Set out all your supplies — To ensure uninterrupted creativity, double-check that everything you need to create your vision board is on hand.
+Don’t forget extra glue sticks!

-- Light some candles or incense — Our sense of smell is very powerful and delightful, remember to engage it.
-Use your favorite oil burner, perfume, lotion, candles or incense to invite a welcoming and soothing energy to the experience.
+- Light some candles or incense — Our sense of smell is very powerful, remember to engage it.
+Use your favorite oil burner, perfume, lotion, candles, or incense to invite welcoming and soothing energy to the experience.

 - Turn on some music — If there’s a certain artist or style of music that really lights up your soul, go ahead and play it.
-If you get distracted by lyrics or think the content of certain songs will influence you, then find some nice, instrumental music to play.
-Tibetan chants, singing bowls and even nature sounds can bring on a sense of comfort and peace, setting the mood for the experience.
+If you get distracted by lyrics or think the content of certain songs will influence you, then find some instrumental music to play.
+Tibetan chants, singing bowls, and even nature sounds can bring a sense of comfort and peace, setting the right mood for the experience.

-- Meditate or say a prayer before you begin — If you often ask God, spirit guides, source, the universe, your higher self, or angels for help, go ahead and say a prayer and call in those energies to empower your experience.
-It also helps to meditate; take some time to sit quietly and check in with how you’re feeling.
+- Meditate or say a prayer before you begin — If you tend to ask God, spirit guides, source, the Universe, your higher self, or angels for help, go ahead and say a prayer and call in those energies to empower your experience.
+It also helps to meditate; take some time to sit quietly and check-in with how you’re feeling.
 Let go of all your worries about the day.
 This moment is all that matters right now.
-Here is science-backed guided meditation to help improve your creativity!
+You could try this relaxing guided meditation to boost your creativity.

-Once you’ve created your vision board, place it in an area that you see every day.
-Many people like to notice their vision board near their nightstand or other place that they look at first thing in the morning.
+Once you’ve created your vision board, place it somewhere where you see it every day.
+Often people like to place their vision board near their nightstand or other places that they look at first thing in the morning.

-After a time, and to avoid “not really seeing” your vision board, make a positive habit out of sitting with your board at least once a week.
-Simply take 10 minutes to look at your board, reflect on why you specifically chose those images, and revisit the feelings of happiness and gratitude of eventually having those desires in your life.
+To avoid “not really seeing” your vision board, create a weekly habit of sitting with your board.
+For about 10 minutes, look at it, reflect on why you chose those specific images, and revisit the feelings of happiness and gratitude of eventually having those desires in your life.